 - How to Earn the Southwest Companion Pass the Old Fashioned Way from Deals We Like

 Are you excited about Southwest flights to Hawaii?
-Did you snag a deal?
-Share your thoughts and plans in the comments.
+Have you flown one of these flights yet?
+Share your thoughts and travel plans in the comments.

 Disclosure: I’m was a paid #SouthwestStorytellers ambassador for the airline in 2018.
-This article was originally published in October 2017 before I was a brand ambassador and has been updated with recent news.
+This article was originally published in October 2017 before I was a brand ambassador and is regularly updated with recent news.
 As always, all opinions are my own.

 Advertiser Disclosure: Trips With Tykes has partnered with CardRatings for our coverage of credit card products.
 Trips With Tykes and CardRatings may receive a commission from card issuers.